Dih5/duat/docs/cookbook.md

 # Check the generated fortran code
 print(sim)
 ```
-Sections are almost like regular OSIRIS input, although repeatable sections have a `_link` suffix; for example,
+Sections are almost like regular OSIRIS input, although repeatable sections have a `_list` suffix; for example,
 `sim["species_list"][0]` is the first species.
 See [structure](structure.html) for details.

 ## Run a config file